thinkum-contrib/kompozer-svn/patches/README.txt

 _________________________________

-Version 0.8.x
+Version 0.7.10

   Application
   * fixed: the extension manager is now able to use the extensions proper locales (BIG thanks to Motohiko!)
-  * TODO : in the locales, all branding has been moved to a single file
+  * fixed: in the locales, all branding has been moved to a single file
   * fixed: the same source code now builds on Linux (gcc4.1), MacOSX (gcc3.5), Win32 (vs7.0) and OS/2 (?).
-  * TODO : (win**) cannot launch KompoZer and Nvu simultaneously + various similary bugs
+  * fixed: (win**) cannot launch KompoZer and Nvu simultaneously + various similary bugs
   * fixed: (win9x) KompoZer now has its own icon in the taskbar (Motohiko again)
   * fixed: the icon has been changed (thanks Alain & Aubin!)... /Besser so?/ ;-)